nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list clients
 2. AddressBook shows a list of clients
-3. User requests to delete a client’s data and inputs the required client details.
+3. User requests to delete a client’s data and inputs of the client's attributes (name, phone number, or email).
 4. AddressBook validates the input
 5. AddressBook deletes the person